ajmandourah/tinshop-ng/README.md

 | TINSHOP_SECURITY_WHITELIST   | sources.whitelist   | `null`                         | `NSWID1 NSWID2 NSWID3`            |
 | TINSHOP_SECURITY_BLACKLIST   | sources.blacklist   | `null`                         | `NSWID4 NSWID5 NSWID6`            |
 | TINSHOP_SECURITY_FORWARDAUTH | sources.forwardAuth | `null`                         | `https://auth.tinshop.com/switch` |

+## Using HAUTH for your site

+Hauth is signature of the request Url scheme and hostname is sent via "HAUTH: XXXXXXXXXXXXXX" header.
+This value is unique to your domain, and helps prevent forged requests.
+To use it with Tinshop-ng do the following:
+- Run tinshop-ng as usual and add it to tinfoil
+- When adding to tinfoil , add a path `/hauth` to your server information in the path section.
+- close and reopen tinfoil then Navigate to file browser and click on your server name you added.
+- observer your tinshop-ng logs. you should be getting a log message with the hauth code in it. make sure the host matches your sites domain.
+- edit your config.yaml with `hauth: YOUR_HAURH_CODE` under the security section.
+Make sure its under the security section and indented as in the example.
+- All done. any requests from any client other than tinfoil will need to have this secret code inside otherwise it won't accept connections. you can test it out by inputting a false code.
+- To cancel hauth verification comment its part in the config.yaml file.

+## Some notes about basic auth

+Basic auth is umm 'basic' and it has its limitation. some characthers like @ and $ cannot be used as it will mess up the url. stick to alphanumerical long passwords for the time being.

 ## 🥍 Want to do cross-build generation?